 Some of you might be thinking that after this Easter holiday and long weekend you’ll be back on the straight and narrow, back to a healthy eating and exercise regime.

 The point I want to make today is that there is always going to be something on or a reason to let your hair down and relax.
-In other words there is always going to be a way of justifying why you don’t do what you should be doing – exercising and/or eating better.
-A wedding, birthday, holiday, hard week at work, shitty day at work, Friday, seeing an old friend or even being ‘good’ for the week.
+In other words, there is always going to be a way of justifying why you don’t do what you should be doing – exercising and/or eating better.
+A wedding, birthday, holiday, hard week at work, a shitty day at work, Friday, seeing an old friend, or even being ‘good’ for the week.

 There will always be something on to stop you from moving forward with your goals; that doesn’t mean you should let it.